 Food & Wine pairing

-A favorite as an aperitif, Le Paradou Viognier is one of those rare wines that can be paired with asparagus.
+A favourite as an aperitif, Le Paradou Viognier is one of those rare wines that can be paired with asparagus.
 Very elegant with grilled fishes, fried squid, scallops, it emphasizes dishes with cheese such as Parmiggiano Risotto and goes well with goat cheeses.
 For desserts, with apricot pie or even strawberry soups.
 Serve around 10°C / 50°F.